srinivaskool/AWS-Image-Upload-and-Recognize-Objects/README.md

 - AWS Amplify

 ### For Execution
 You need an AWS account.
-Then clone the repository and create lambda and s3 buckets with the same names given in the code.
+Then clone the repository and create Lambda and S3 buckets with the same names given in the code.
 Then run the react app using npm start to upload the image.

 ---